snd/url-pattern/README.md

 if the changes align with my goals for this package, are well written, documented and tested.

+**communicate !**
-**communicate!** write an issue to start a discussion before writing code that may or may not get merged.
+write an issue to start a discussion before writing code that may or may not get merged.

 ## [license: MIT](LICENSE)